Don't use internal abbreviations in customer-facing copy.

 Much yes: Ask your admin to add you to the instance.

 Yes: Ask your admin if they can add you to the instance.

 No: Ask your admin if he or she can add you to the instance.

 Not sure if it's coworker or co-worker?
-See the Word List (coming soon!)
+Check out our Vocabulary.

 Use italics for emphasis, citations, or defining a term.
 You can also use it for UI elements that might change, like a field name or user input.